domainsofapp/domainsofapp.github.io/_posts/2022-01-29-africa-mix.md

 <p class="meta">29 Jan 2022 - New York, NY</p>

 NB: I cannot find KALW's Africa Mix tracklists listed anywhere online.
-So, until I'm able to locate them, I'll begin to post my own versions of them here.
+So, until I'm able to locate them, I'll begin to post my own versions of them here (to the extent that I can).
 (To be clear, I don't want to do this!
 I'll stop as soon as I can find an alternative source of these tracklists on the Internet!)

 KALW's Africa Mix Tracklists

 (NB: Tracklists are sometimes incorrectly referred to as playlists.
-A tracklist is the actually DJ-played subset of songs from a longer playlist.)
+A tracklist is the actually DJ-played subset of songs chosen from a longer playlist.)

 <https://player.streamguys.com/kalw/sgplayer/player.php>

 Compliments of Shazam & (laborious) personal searching

-And, of course, a million thank yous to Emmanuel Nado & Edwin Okong'o, co-hosts of KALW's Africa Mix!
+And, of course, a million thank yous to the brilliant Emmanuel Nado & Edwin Okong'o, co-hosts of KALW's Africa Mix!
+As well as to all the artists (musicians) played or featured on the show (& to artists in general working to sustain rich culture and a life worth living for us all).
+Finally, please forgive me for any bugs or errors herein (& throughout this blog), of which there are likely many.

 (y) means highly recommended by me
 (ok) means pretty good